sns-glitch/sns-glitch/README.md

 - 👋 Hi, I’m @sns-glitch
 - 👀 I’m interested in a lot of things.
 - 🌱 I’m currently learning HTML
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on nothing atm
 - 📫 How to reach me: scarnsilva05@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: Everything is not what it seems